 Many modern workflows aren't amenable to interactive debugging.
 When a test fails in CI, or a component is failing in a distributed system, it's difficult or even impossible to attach a debugger.
 Most interactive debuggers need to stop the program to inspect the state, and stopping a program may cause it to be killed by a supervisor or trigger unacceptable cascading failures. rr and Pernosco solve this problem.

-Pernosco processing adds some latency to the push/test cycle, but only when developers are already waiting for CI results.
 Compare this to the effort required to rerun and debug the test locally, or to multiple cycles of enabling extra logging and re-pushing to figure out the problem.

 Many CI frameworks exist, and many projects have their own.
 Some work is required to integrate Pernosco with each one.

 Firefox developers validate their changes before commit by pushing them to a Mozilla 'Try server' which runs automated tests on them.
 Pernosco detects test failures on the Try server, then reproduces, records and processes those failures, notifying developers by email when Pernosco sessions are available.
 Clicking on a link to debug is much more convenient than having to reproduce the test failure locally.